Last Updated on

 He allegedly stole money from Central Bank of Nigeria (CBN) through presidential order under the guise of “National Security”

-Here is the timeline of how monies were moved out of CBN vaults:
+Timeline of how Sani Abacha moved monies out of CBN vaults:

 For a better understanding and to know the enormous huge amount of monies that were stolen by the late Head of State we use today’s exchange rate to convert them to Naira.